Night Markets, Hong Kong

 Dress Code: Dress according to the weather.
 The front desk and newspaper usually have the forecast.

-However, I had a compensation: I think that I was the only foreigner to notice the temple that, probably, gave name to the street (Fernanda is in the picture but didn't see it - her eyes and thoughts where in... well, you know!
+However, I had a compensation: I think that I was the only foreigner to notice the temple that, probably, gave name to the street (Fernanda is in the picture but she didn't see it - her eyes and thoughts where in... well, you know!

 Temple St is an eye opener indeed.
 There is flea market selling all softs of things clothes, watches, accessories, everything.
 And if you turn to a corner you will see this a street selling items that is good for the pleasure...like sex toys. haha